Billy Preston: Legacy

-Miles Davis' 1974 album Get Up with It features a track called "Billy Preston" in his honor.
+Miles Davis' 1974 album Get Up with It has a track called "Billy Preston" in his honor.

 Ringo Starr, speaking during the rehearsals for the Concert for George in 2002, called Preston one of the greatest Hammond organ players of all time.
 In another interview Starr said, "Billy never put his hands in the wrong place.
 Never."

 In his introduction to the 2010 BBC Radio program Billy Preston: That's the Way God Planned It, former Yes keyboardist Rick Wakeman said of Preston: "Every keyboard player I know loves Billy Preston.
 You can spot his playing a mile off, whether it's the Hammond organ, the Fender Rhodes or the piano.
 He had such a spiritual touch to his technique; it made him completely unique."

 In 2021, White Horse Pictures and Homegrown Pictures announced that they were making a documentary on Preston, to be directed by Paris Barclay.
+The film, titled Billy Preston: That's the Way God Planned It, released in select North American markets in 2026.

 Jon Batiste plays Preston in the 2024 film Saturday Night.

 In 2024, Neil McCormick of The Daily Telegraph ranked Preston as the fourth greatest keyboard player of all time, calling him "the ultimate RnB keyboard player".